gecko0307/bindbc-wgpu/README.md

 Since 0.8.0, major and minor version numbers of the bindbc-wgpu package are in sync with wgpu-native versioning.
 Patch number can be different.

-This repository also includes a simple triangle demo that can be compiled by running
+This repository also includes a simple triangle drawing example.

-`dub build --config=demo`

 More advanced demo can be found [here](https://github.com/gecko0307/wgpu-dlang).

 ## What is WebGPU?
 It is a new low-level graphics and compute API for the Web that works on top of Vulkan, DirectX 12, or Metal.
 It exposes the generic computational facilities available in today's GPUs in a cross-platform way.